samratbasu2019/cpc-fas/README.md

 # cpc-fas

-This has example of JPA Named Query & Transaction Management
+This an example project using JPA Named Query & Transaction Management and postgres SQL

 POST:
 http://localhost:8300/cpc/updateFas